Rahul0969/smart-inventory-analytics/README.md

 Supplied data: **73,100 rows × 15 columns**, covering 2022-01-01 to 2024-01-01.

 > The dataset is synthetic.
-Verify the current Kaggle license before publishing the raw CSV publicly.

 ## Features
 - Data validation and cleaning